prasunanand/gsoc_blog/sciruby_blog.md

 ## **Introduction**

-I have been working on "Port NMatrix to JRuby" as my GSoC project.
+I worked on "Port NMatrix to JRuby" for my GSoC 2016 project.
 I am pleased to announce that **JRuby is ready for Nmatrix users**.

 NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
-By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object ( ruby objects ) data type.
+By the end of GSoC, I have been able to implement NMatrix for dense matrices for double and object ( ruby objects ) data type.

-I have also worked on porting [mixed-models](https://github.com/agisga/mixed_models) gem to JRuby which heavily uses NMatrix at its core to test NMatrix-JRuby with real-life data.
+I have also worked on porting [mixed-models](https://github.com/agisga/mixed_models) gem to JRuby which uses NMatrix heavily at its core to test NMatrix-JRuby with real-life data.

 This blog post summarizes my work on the project with Sciruby, and reports the final status of the project.